Salesforce with Access for SaaS configuration

 .crtcertificate file you’ve created in the previous step.

-- Identity Provider Login URL: This is the SSO endpoint provided in the Teams dashboard for that application.
+- Identity Provider Login URL: This is the SSO endpoint provided in the Zero Trust dashboard for that application.